Compare FREE Quotes on Loft Conversion

 • Staircases must be fire-resistant for at least 30 minutes.

 In cases where space is limited, and a standard loft staircase is not feasible, you can consider installing alternating tread bare staircases.
+These are loft conversion stairs for small landings, designed specifically for compact spaces.
 However, they come with their own set of building regulations for your loft conversion:

 • Tread bare steps must be uniform with parallel nosing.
 The nosing is the edge of the step